Please click here for a copy of the programme for the 2017 Spring Concert.

 Lower V to Upper V (Key Stage 4) and Lower VI to Upper VI (Key Stage 5)

 Music is an excellent option at GCSE and A Level for those seeking a challenging but enjoyable subject which combines academic rigour with a strong strand of creativity.
-We follow the Edexcel specifications for both GCSE and A Level.
+We follow AQA’s syllabus for both GCSE and A Level.
 Each course focuses on performance, composition and developing musical understanding.
 We benefit from small class sizes so that a tailored approach can be taken with each individual student, playing to their own strengths and musical interests.
 All students at these levels are encouraged to perform regularly and to take part in suitable ensembles, where they may be stretched with solo or leadership roles.
 We offer outstanding individual support to those considering continuing their musical studies at university or conservatoire.